numbworks/NW.WIDJobs/docs/Documentation-NW.WIDJobs (new).md

 |`EmploymentDate`|Parse it to `DateTime` or null.|
 |`ApplicationDeadlineDate`|Parse it to `DateTime`.|

-## GetJobPostingExtended: extracting Bullet Points via XPath
+## GetJobPostingExtended - Extracting Bullet Points via XPath

 This approach works on both `Purpose` (internal URLs) and `Response` (external URLs).